UK Visas

 UK Ancestry Visa?

 The UK Ancestry Visa is for an individual who is a citizen of a Commonwealth country or a British overseas citizen or a British overseas national or a citizen of a British overseas territory or a citizen of Zimbabwe AND who has at least one grandparent that was born in the United Kingdom, the Isle of Man, or the Channel Islands.
+Applicants for the UK Ancestry Visa must also be capable and intend to work in the UK, have enough money to support themselves and their dependent family members, pay the governmental fees, and satisfy other eligibility requirements.

 The UK Ancestry Visa authorizes an individual to live, study and work in the UK (including self-employment) for 5 years and can be renewed for 5 years.